tugsisilo/GPDS_TC2/_build/html/_sources/markdown/lesson_1_6.md

 If you see Anaconda3-2022.05-Linux-x86_64.sh, this means you downloaded the file correctly.

 ### Practice 7
-Using your mouse, you can select the installer file name then copy it using `Ctrl+C`.
+Using your mouse, you can select the installer file name and then copy it using `Ctrl+C`.
 Then, use `sh filename` to run the Anaconda installer.

 ```{tip}
 :class: margin